WELCOME TO OUR

 When we are aware of a communicable disease in the daycare it will be posted by the daycare office.
 The posting will be inform you of the signs and symptoms, incubation and isolation periods of the infectious communicable disease and when your child has been exposed.
 We encourage you to observe your child take them to a family practitioner when suspected of contracting such illnesses.

-At Calvary Daycare we will only administer allergy, anaphylactic, asthma and fever induced seizure medications to children in the form of antihistamines, epi-pens, puffers and “over the counter” fever medications (i.e. Advil, Motrin, Tylenol), and only with written direction from a pediatrician or family practitioner.
+At Calvary Daycare we will only administer allergy, anaphylactic, asthma and fever induced seizure medications to children in the form of antihistamines, epi-pens, puffers and “over the counter” fever medications (i.e. Advil, Motrin, Tylenol).
 The directors or the staff member caring for the particular child will administer all of the above stated medications.
 If you do not have extra medication to leave at the daycare indefinitely it is YOUR RESPONSIBILITY to remember to retrieve it at the end of the day.
 Please notify the directors if your child needs any of the above stated medications administered while in our care.
-There will be paper work (Individual Plan) for you to fill out and a doctor’s note will be needed to verify your request.
-To maintain quality care for your child we will do an annual review of their individual plan.
+There will be paper work (Individual Plan) for you to fill out, and to maintain quality care for your child, we will do an annual review of their individual plan.

 "What About Immunizations?"